• Skip to main content

 Instructions

-• Chop your vegetables (carrot, cabbage, garlic and spring onions) for later use.
+• Chop the vegetables (cabbage, garlic, beansprouts and spring onions) and set them aside for later use.

 • Make the chow mein sauce by mixing together oyster sauce, soy sauce, vinegar, brown sugar, sesame oil, chilli sauce and salt in a small bowl.

-• Heat the wok or frying pan on a medium to high heat and add oil.
-When hot, add the chicken breast and stir fry for 2 to 3 minutes or until cooked and remove from the wok.
+• Heat a wok or frying pan on a medium to high heat and add a tablespoon of oil.
+Fry the chicken breast for 2 to 3 minutes or until cooked on the outside.

 Video